 - Hot/cold – There are two different temperatures you can get for eye masks, which can help with headaches.
 Heated masks are known to bring that extra soothing warmth to the eyes.

-- Weight – While many masks are lightweight, certain types of weighted masks are available on the market in order to provide that extra bit of pressure for stress relief, similar to a weighted blanket.
+- Weight – While many masks are lightweight, certain types of Weighted eye masks are available on the market in order to provide that extra bit of pressure for stress relief, similar to a weighted blanket.

 - Light blocking – While some masks are made of light fabric and aren’t made for blocking light, others are made of thicker fabric for this purpose.
 This is great if you’re light-sensitive and prone to headaches when sleeping under bright light.